department-of-veterans-affairs/vets-website/content/pages/disability/index.md

       description: Find out how to apply for housing grants for Veterans with service-connected disabilities.
     - url:  https://benefits.va.gov/fiduciary/index.asp
       title: <b>Fiduciary Services</b>
-      description: Learn how to become a fiduciary to handle the financial affairs of a Veteran in need.
+      description: Learn how to become a VA fiduciary to handle the financial affairs of a Veteran in need.
     - url:  https://vets.gov/health-care/about-va-health-care/assisted-living-and-home-health-care/
       title: <b>VA Nursing Homes, Assisted Living, and Home Health Care</b>
       description: Explore long-term care options for Veterans and their caregivers.